blockchain-lab-um/masca/packages/docs/docs/masca/design.md

 ### Verifiable Credentials (VCs)

 Masca supports storing VCs in its local storage or on different supported networks.
-It also enables storing some data locally, such as personal passports and driving licenses, while other less critical data, like conference certificates or course applications, can be stored on public networks.
+It also enables storing some data locally, such as personal passports and driving licenses.
+In contrast, other less critical data, like conference certificates or course applications, can be stored on public networks.
 Best of all, users can decide where their data should end up!

 For more information on the storage, check [this page](./storage).

-Masca also supports creating VCs that can be issued by any DID in the wallet!
-Aside from issuing and storing VCs Masca also allows user to verify validity of a VC.
+Masca also supports creating VCs that any DID can issue in the wallet!
+Aside from issuing and storing VCs, Masca also allows users to verify a VC's validity.

 ### Verifiable Presentations (VPs)

 On the other hand, VPs are signed by holders using their wallets (which is Masca).
 Usually, they are signed on the go when requested by different applications.
-Masca supports creating VP from single or multiple VCs.

-Verifying validity of VPs is also supported
+Masca supports creating VPs from single or multiple VCs.
+Validating VPs is also supported.

 ### Signing Credentials (Handling private keys)